 In 2019, we released one of our game-changing projects: the first Flutter-powered mobile banking app in Europe.
 It also became the second one worldwide — we released it a bit later than the Brazilian Nubank.

 In 2020, we created six apps on a single code base for a large pharmacy chain and its three brands.
-The cross-platform apps were built with Flutter, saving our client 40% of its budget.
+The cross-platform apps were built with Flutter, saving our client 40% of their budget.

 Today we have a sizable Flutter team and host regular events to discuss the technology.